Chicago Booth MBA Interview: What to Expect & How to Prepare

 As former Associate Dean of Chicago Booth, I can affirm that Booth prides itself on how it approaches business education differently.
 You’ll want to have a nuanced understanding that distinguishes a Booth MBA – from its philosophy of education to its discipline-based process and flexibility of curriculum – and look for ways to communicate this to your interviewer.

-Booth’s pre-interview video component debuted last year, which asks interview candidates to submit a 60-second video supporting their candidacy, and its questions remain the same.
+Booth’s pre-interview video component asks interview candidates to submit a 60-second video supporting their candidacy.
 While solicited only from those invited to interview, Booth notes that the video is not provided to your interviewer nor related to your interview.
 (View my related article with tips for Booth’s pre-interview video questions).

 What To Expect From the Chicago Booth MBA Interview